temporalio/documentation/docs-src/concepts/what-is-a-list-filter.md

   ```
   tctl workflow list --query "mySearchAttribute = \"type1\""
   ```
-  Any Workflow Ids that contain this token will be returned.
+  All Workflows that contain this token will be returned.

 - A List Filter applies to a single Namespace.